Bifacial systems procedure

 Among the parameters on the general parameters page, several are fixed by other calculations:

 Beam ground factor | is the fraction of the Beam on horizontal plane reaching the ground between the sheds.
-This evolves according to the sun position of course, and depends on the weather data.
+This evolves according to the sun position and depends on the weather data.
 This is not really a parameter, but an indicator. |

 Diffuse ground factor | is the fraction of the Diffuse on horizontal plane, as seen by each point of the ground (integral over all directions).
 This depends on the system geometry, the average of all contribution ground points is given here.
 In tracking systems, this depends on the tracker's position. |